Amazon plans bookstore for New York City

 Amazon plans to open its first New York City bookstore this year at an upscale mall near Central Park.

-The 4,000-square-foot store is expected to open this spring in Shops at Columbus Circle, according to a report Wednesday in the Wall Street Journal.
-Columbus Circle is a midtown shopping center with high-end retailers like Coach and Cole Haan and fancy restaurants like Per Se.
+Amazon said in an email it expected to open the store this year at Shops at Columbus Circle, midtown shopping center with high-end retailers like Cole Haan, Swarovski and Tumi, and fancy restaurants like Per Se.

 Amazon has long been the subject of speculation about its ambitions to move its massive online commerce business into brick-and-mortar stores.
 Some of the chatter has been legit, and plenty has been debunked.